 SAML SSO Debugging Guide

-SAML (Security Assertion Markup Language) is a standard that offers a Single Sign On (SSO) system.
+Security Assertion Markup Language (SAML) is a standard that allows a Single Sign On (SSO) system.
 This form of authentication is usually centered around web browsers.
 Artifactory supports most SAML SSO systems, with guides available for setting up a multiplicity of SAML provider-based connections.
 Once the system is set up, the SAML provider will run the login system.

 The SAML System Overview

-Logging in via SAML SSO can be summarized in 3 steps:
+Logging in to Artifactory via a SAML SSO can be summarized in three steps:

 SAML SSO Best Practices for REST API tools

-– Implement a system that can create Access Tokens for users
+- Implement a system that creates access tokens for users

 Troubleshooting SAML Problems

 SAML SSO is based entirely around using a web browser.
-While SAML group information can be sent and used in Artifactory, at this time the application will not persist a SAML group's members.
+While SAML group information can be sent to and used by Artifactory, the application will not persist a SAML group's members as a security precaution.